 Shortly after this happened, @joaneisenstodt shared a link about a Southwest pilot that sounded like one of those crazy chain emails that my one particular friend is fond of forwarding.
-The big difference is that this story was real, here is a clip from the USA Today (please click through and read the whole story, it will tear your heart out):
+The big difference is that this story was real, from USA Today (it is now 2023 and the link is gone!):

 A Southwest Airlines pilot has been in the news during the past week after he held a flight from Los Angeles for 12 minutes — just enough time to allow a grieving grandfather to catch the flight in an effort to see his dying grandson in Colorado.

 The boy — 2 year-old — Caden Rogers — died, but grandfather Mark Dickinson was able to complete his connecting itinerary and arrive in Colorado before the boy’s death.

 But, according to a growing number of media accounts, Dickinson had to overcome numerous obstacles to make that happen.